 The PLL lock time divides into a number of settings.
-All of these settings are modeled in the ADIsimPLL design tool.

-Much faster lock times than those detailed in this data sheet are possible; contact Analog Devices for more information.
+All of these are modeled in the ADIsimPLL design tool.
+Faster lock times than those detailed in this data sheet are possible.
+Contact your local Analog Devices, Inc., sales representative for more information.